maperial/maperial.github.io/concepts/index.md

 });
 {% endhighlight %}

-Therefore, you will need an html tag for every map in your web page.
-Here is the container for the previous map.
+Therefore, you will need an html tag for every `map` in your web page.
+Here is the container for the previous `map`.
 {% highlight html %}
 <div id="map1"></div>
 {% endhighlight %}